Alexhb61/Matrix_Algorithms/BQP/InverseNote.md

 # Introduction:
-While thinking about computing, the author read the paper on iterated reversible computation, and was surprised to not see any quantum computing results. [citation goes here] Thus this note is being written to rectify that omission.
+While thinking about computing, the author read the paper on iterated reversible computation, and was surprised to not see any quantum computing results. [citation goes here] Furthermore, their core result is that there exist reversible bijections computable in P where iterating them is FP^PSPACE hard.
+Thus this note is being written to rectify that omission, and provide more evidence of the claim that inversion is easier than iteration.

 # Main idea:
 Given an easy-to-iterate bijection F and a target T we want S: F(S) = T, how can a quantum computer find S?